Transportation Improvement Conference Agenda

 Learning Objectives:

-• Summarize City of Madison’s enhanced transit history and the East-West BRT project’s purpose and need.
+- Summarize City of Madison’s enhanced transit history and the East-West BRT project’s purpose and need.

-• Explain the complex planning, outreach, design, and coordination required for the City of Madison to deliver a project of this magnitude.
+- Explain the complex planning, outreach, design, and coordination required for the City of Madison to deliver a project of this magnitude.

-• Comprehend the traffic analysis scope and outcomes, and how that relates to the constructed BRT running way.
+- Comprehend the traffic analysis scope and outcomes, and how that relates to the constructed BRT running way.

-• Describe the basics of a bus rapid transit project, including bus only lanes, enhanced amenities, and improved boarding efficiencies, as well as design challenges and opportunities specific to the East-West BRT project.
+- Describe the basics of a bus rapid transit project, including bus only lanes, enhanced amenities, and improved boarding efficiencies, as well as design challenges and opportunities specific to the East-West BRT project.

 B1.
-Environmental Justice
+Addressing Environmental Justice and Equity in NEPA

 Learning Objectives: